Table of Contents

 The more information you provide, the more likely I will be able to answer your question.
 If you simply say "I got an error" then you should not expect anyone to be able to help.
 At the very least provide the text of the error.

-Questions about course material should be asked in class.
+Questions about course material should be posted to the most relevant discussion board.
 Email should only be used for personal matters.
 When sending an email, be sure to put the course in the subject line (FIN 420).

 Academic Integrity Policy Students Enrolled in this course are required to understand and fully comply with all aspects of the Academic Integrity Policy as described in the SUNY Polytechnic Institute Handbook (available at: https://sunypoly.edu/pdf/student_handbook.pdf )